 Closing the delivery gap: an out-of-band acknowledgment sidecar and retry loop

-Previous write‑ups documented KMQ’s four scenarios going from two failures to five passes, and the local OCI registry behind them.
-The core pipeline – FIFO, ring buffers, append.log – was proven durable and inspectable.
-The boundary at the TCP ingress remained: a producer could not know which messages had been safely persisted, and under a stalled consumer the sender could outrun backpressure.
+Earlier posts documented KMQ’s four scenarios going from two failures to five passes and the local OCI registry behind them.
+The core pipeline (FIFO, ring buffers, append.log) was proven durable and inspectable.
+One boundary remained.
+A producer could not know which messages had been safely persisted.
+Under a stalled consumer the sender could outrun backpressure.

-This post describes the addition of an out‑of‑band acknowledgment (ACK) sidecar and a retry loop that turns the broker’s append log into a pull‑based durability contract.
-The change required no modification to the hot‑path containers, no PVC migration, and only a single new container in the existing pod.
-The result is a scenario that delivers 20 000 messages with zero loss, even when the initial send loses some, proving that the combination of block‑mode ring buffers and an on‑demand ACK endpoint closes the delivery gap.
+This post describes the addition of an out-of-band acknowledgment (ACK) sidecar and a retry loop that turns the broker’s append log into a pull-based durability contract.
+The change required no modification to the hot-path containers, no PVC migration and only one new container in the existing pod.
+The result is a scenario that delivers 20 000 messages with zero loss even when the initial send loses some, proving that the combination of block-mode ring buffers and an on-demand ACK endpoint closes the delivery gap.

 Why an out-of-band ACK?

-Inside the pipeline, backpressure is enforced by kernel FIFO and ring‑buffer blocking.
-At the TCP boundary, however, the producer can push data faster than the ingress propagates that backpressure, resulting in message loss – a documented trade‑off of the phase‑2 design.
-Adding a per‑message acknowledgment inside the hot path would violate the “pure AWK, no shell” contract and increase latency.
+Inside the pipeline, backpressure is enforced by kernel FIFO and ring-buffer blocking.
+At the TCP boundary, however, the producer can push data faster than the ingress propagates that backpressure, resulting in message loss.
+This is a documented trade-off of the previous iteration.
+Adding a per-message acknowledgment inside the hot path would violate the “pure AWK, no shell” contract and increase latency.
 A separate query endpoint that reads the append log on demand gives the producer the information it needs to decide when to retry, without touching the pipeline.

-This approach follows the inspectability principle of KMQ: every durable message is a line in append.log, and its existence can be checked with standard tools.
-The ACK sidecar simply automates that check over a TCP socket.
+This approach follows the inspectability principle of KMQ: every durable message is a line in append.log and its existence can be checked with standard tools.
+The ACK sidecar automates that check over a TCP socket.

 The ack-egress sidecar

-A new container, ack‑egress, is added to the broker pod.
-It runs socat listening on port 5675, forking a single‑shot gawk process per connection.
-The AWK script accepts a keyword GET_ACK and responds with ACK <seq>, where <seq> is the last sequence number found in append.log.
-The script uses only built‑in getline and string functions – no system(), no external binaries.
+A new container, ack-egress, is added to the broker pod.
+It runs socat listening on port 5675, forking a single-shot gawk process per connection.
+The AWK script accepts the keyword GET_ACK and responds with ACK <seq>, where <seq> is the last sequence number found in append.log.
+The script uses only built-in getline and string functions.
+No system().
+No external binaries.

 # ack-egress.awk - KMQ out-of-band ACK query endpoint.